 2. Is there an opening at your company for a role that takes a lot of judgment and creativity?

 With the automation of many routine, task-oriented tasks, a higher percentage of jobs now need advanced thinking abilities.
-That means you’ll have to think about who you want to recruit for a little longer.
+However, that means you’ll have to think about who you want to recruit for a little longer.
 Skills tests and personality testing are popular tools that are well worth your time.

 3. Is there a strong emphasis on customer service skills in the job description?

-Customer service skills have never been more relevant in industry, and they can now be assessed more precisely through a longer interview process.
+Customer service skills are more relevant in the industry, therefore they can now assess more precisely through a long interview process.

 How do you make a good recruiting process?